With all of the bad publicity cholesterol gets, people are often surprised to learn that it’s actually necessary for our existence.

 When it comes to your cholesterol numbers, your LDL is the one you want to keep low — ideally less than 100 milligrams per deciliter (mg/dL).

 HDL helps keep your cardiovascular system healthy.
 It actually aids in the removal of LDL from the arteries.

 It carries the bad cholesterol back to the liver, where it’s broken down and eliminated from the body.

 High levels of HDL have also been shown to protect against stroke and heart attack, while low HDL has been shown to increase those risks.

 According to the National Institutes of Health (NIH), HDL levels of 60 mg/dL and higher are considered protective, while those under 40 mg/dL are a risk factor for heart disease.

 When you have your cholesterol checked, you’ll receive measurements for both your HDL and LDL, but also for your total cholesterol and triglycerides.

 An ideal total cholesterol level is lower than 200 mg/dL.
 Anything between 200 and 239 mg/dL is borderline, and anything above 240 mg/dL is high.

-There are several things that influence your cholesterol numbers — most of which you have control over.
+There are several things that influence your cholesterol numbers — some of which you have control over.
 While heredity may play a role, so too do diet, weight, and exercise.

 Eating foods that are low in cholesterol and saturated fats, getting regular exercise, and managing your weight are all associated with lower cholesterol levels and lower risks of cardiovascular disease.